Nasty (The Young Ones): Plot

 After the video stops working once again, the package delivered earlier has opened.
 This turns out to be a vampire, who claims he is really just a driving instructor from Johannesburg.
-The vampire chases the boys, but stops to use the toilet.
+The vampire chases the boys but stops to use the toilet.
 Locked in the toilet, the vampire's driving instructor ruse fails when he incorrectly answers Vyvyan's Highway Code question about what to do when crossing a humpback bridge.
 When the four realise that vampires only attack virgins, it leads to them all unconvincingly denying their sexual purity.
 But when the vampire returns downstairs, he is hit by sunlight streaming through the window (as he still has his wristwatch set to South African time) - and he is placed inside a dual-purpose sofa-coffin.
-The scene flash-forwards back to the graveyard, where Mike realises it is half-past nine.
+The scene flashes forward back to the graveyard, where Mike realises it is 9:30.
 The vampire then comes out from the coffin and reveals himself to be Harry the Bastard, an employee from Rumbelows from whom they rented the video machine.
 Harry announces that their deadline for returning the machine has just elapsed and they now owe him £500 in late fees.
-As the closing line of the episode, the entire gang at the grave site turn to the camera and say, "Well, what a complete bastard!"
+As the closing line of the episode, the entire gang at the grave site turn to the camera and say, "Wow!
+What a complete bastard!"
 The closing credits play over Death and the man from the chess match (who is now a ghost) arguing at a golf hole.

 Characters

 As with all episodes of The Young Ones, the main four characters were student housemates Mike (Christopher Ryan); Vyvyan (Adrian Edmondson); Rick (Rik Mayall) and Neil (Nigel Planer).
-Alexei Sayle starred as the South African vampire-slash-driving instructor.
+Alexei Sayle starred as the South African vampire/driving instructor.
 Monty Python alumnus Terry Jones makes a cameo as a drunken vicar and comedy duo Hale & Pace appear as a pair of gravediggers that the lads tell their story to.
 Arnold Brown appears as the man in the opening scene playing chess against Death.
 Dawn French and Helen Atkinson-Wood appear in the pain reliever commercial set in Hell.